 - In the episode of Spongebob Squarepants called Le Big Switch, Spongebob does this with a heart.
 However, Squidward accidentally swallows it and chokes on it a bit.

 - There was one instance in Superman: The Animated Series where Volcana thanks/flirts with Superman for saving her life by blowing a kiss (made of harmless fire) at him.
+In Justice League, however, she uses a harmful version when fighting Batman and Green Lantern during the events of "Only A Dream".

 - In the Futurama episode "Route of All Evil", Prof. Farnsworth teases his cloned son Cubert as he's off to deliver papers by blowing him a kiss.
 Cubert tries evasive maneuvers, but Farnsworth claims it's a cheek-seeking missile.